 Administrators can set up alerts of potential issues such as failed authentication attempts, changes in settings, new applications, and more.
 Such communication between MFPs and SIEM systems provide additional visibility into potential threats to your network and printers.

 SIEM systems are the fastest growing segment of the security market ― growing by 15 - 20% each year. ― Gartner Magic Quadrant for Security Information and Event Management (SIEM) Solutions.

 The Datamax Discovery Process reviews your current print practices and identifies underlying issues affecting productivity, performance, and cost.
 Datamax print security advisory services will also help you weave MFP Security into your overall information security strategy.

-Datamax is the only independent dealer/service provider in the region, and one of only four in the nation, to achieve ATSP — Canon’s highest standard for service training certification — for 14 straight years.
+Datamax is the only independent dealer/service provider in the region, and one of only four in the nation, to achieve ATSP — Canon’s highest standard for service training certification — for 15+ years.